Networks-KH/SEMS-Project/README.md

 ▪ Connect to server.

-▪ Connect to application .
+▪ Connect to Blynk Cloud .